Illuminations on the readings for the Feast of St. Matthew

-Click this link to browse the full three-year lectionary cycle, and more, of these weekly Lectionary reflections, online in our Illuminations archive.
+Click this link to browse three full three-year cycles of these weekly Lectionary reflections, online in our Illuminations archive.

 What are “Track 1” and “Track 2”?

 During the long green season after Pentecost, there are two tracks (or strands) each week for Old Testament readings.
 Within each track, there is a Psalm chosen to accompany the particular lesson.